 So, why not have imaginary mentors now?

 These are people who mentor you from far.
-From online, from Coursera, TED talks, UDEMY courses etc. Basically, they are those who know nothing about you (still) but they’ve influenced your life and helped you cope with some of your most difficult situations.
+From podcasts, YouTube, Coursera, TED talks, UDEMY courses etc. Basically, they are those who know nothing about you (still) but they’ve influenced your life and helped you cope with some of your most difficult situations.

 When I need a hustle reminder